awslabs/Agent-EvalKit/docs/local-development.md

    # Test your CLI changes in demo projects (uses isolated environment)
    # Navigate to your preferred directory for demo projects
-   cd /path/to/your/projects  # e.g., ~/projects, /tmp, or same level as eval-kit evalkit init demo-evaluation --ai kilocode --ignore-agent-tools cd demo-evaluation code .
+   cd /path/to/your/projects  # e.g., ~/projects, /tmp, or same level as eval-kit evalkit init demo-evaluation --ai kilocode --ignore-agent-tools --script sh cd demo-evaluation code .
    # Test evalkit commands in your AI assistant (/evalkit.design, etc.)